pactflow/swagger-mock-validator/README.md

 - Bearer Auth
   - `PACT_BROKER_TOKEN`

+Note: command line options will take precedence over environment variables.

 Options:
-  -V, --version                                   output the version number -p, --provider [string]                         The name of the provider in the pact broker -t, --tag [string]                              The tag to filter pacts retrieved from the pact broker -u, --user [USERNAME:PASSWORD]                  The basic auth username and password to access the pact broker -u, --token [string]                            The bearer token to access the pact broker -a, --analyticsUrl [string]                     The url to send analytics events to as a http post -o, --outputDepth [integer]                     Specifies the number of times to recurse while formatting the output objects.
+  -V, --version                                   output the version number -p, --provider [string]                         The name of the provider in the pact broker -t, --tag [string]                              The tag to filter pacts retrieved from the pact broker -u, --user [USERNAME:PASSWORD]                  The basic auth username and password to access the pact broker (env - PACT_BROKER_USERNAME:PACT_BROKER_PASSWORD)
+  -u, --token [string]                            The bearer token to access the pact broker (env - PACT_BROKER_TOKEN) -a, --analyticsUrl [string]                     The url to send analytics events to as a http post -o, --outputDepth [integer]                     Specifies the number of times to recurse while formatting the output objects.
 This is useful in case of large complicated objects or schemas. (default: 4)
   -A, --additionalPropertiesInResponse [boolean]  allow additional properties in response bodies, default false